PoisotLab/PLMT/ms.md_m.md

     short: Example figure.
     file: figure1.png
     wide: true
+  - id: figure3
+    caption: This is a third figure.
+It is in a path with an underscore.
+    short: Example figure.
+    file: "figure_underscore/figure1.png"
+    wide: true
 date: Work in progress.
 abstract: Writing manuscripts doesn't have to be awful.
 This template *tries* to provide good defaults for both the draft and preprint modes.
 Most of the information is contained in the YAML file.
 ---